-• Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Parent & Offspring Traits How can you help a lost baby animal find its parents?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Parent & Offspring Traits How can you help a lost baby animal find its parents?
 Students observe the traits of adult and baby animals in order to construct an explanation that most young animals are like, but not exactly like, their parents.
-1.LS3.A.1 Make observations to construct an evidence based account that young plants and animals are like, but not exactly like, their parents.
+3.1.1.C.
+Make observations to construct an evidence-based account that young plants and animals are like, but not exactly like, their parents.
 Lesson 2 Animal Structures & Survival Why do birds have beaks?
 Students investigate how different bird beaks are well suited for eating different kinds of food.
 They explain which beak would help a particular bird survive in a particular environment.
-1.LS1.A.1 Use materials to design a solution to a human problem by mimicking how plants and/or animals use their external parts to help them survive, grow, and meet their needs.
-Lesson 3 Fond A Panel Allem Memory Born to lim Bin Animal Behavior & Offspring Survival Read-Along Why do baby ducks follow their mother?
+3.1.1.A.
+Use materials to design a solution to a human problem by mimicking how plants and/or animals use their external parts to help them survive, grow, and meet their needs.
+Lesson 3 A Sead-Alone Moreon Both to Can De Debugo Both to Can De Animal Behavior & Offspring Survival Read-Along Why do baby ducks follow their mother?
 Students obtain information about the behaviors of animal parents that help their offspring survive.
-1.LS3.A.1 Make observations to construct an evidence based account that young plants and animals are like, but not exactly like, their parents.
+3.1.1.B.
+Read texts and use media to determine patterns in behavior of parents and offspring that help offspring survive.
 Lesson 4 Camouflage & Animal Survival Why are polar bears white?
 Students use observations of animal parents and their offspring to construct an explanation about young plants and animals being similar, but not identical, to their parents.
-1.LS1.A.1 Use materials to design a solution to a human problem by mimicking how plants and/or animals use their external parts to help them survive, grow, and meet their needs.
+3.1.1.A.
+Use materials to design a solution to a human problem by mimicking how plants and/or animals use their external parts to help them survive, grow, and meet their needs.
 Lesson 5 Inheritance & Variation of Traits Read-Along Why do family members look alike?
 Students identify parts of plants such as roots, branches, and leaves.
 They evaluate these plant parts and apply that information to design an umbrella that won't blow down in the wind.
-1.LS3.A.1 Make observations to construct an evidence based account that young plants and animals are like, but not exactly like, their parents.
+3.1.1.C.
+Make observations to construct an evidence-based account that young plants and animals are like, but not exactly like, their parents.